Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Shellharbour - Oak Flats has 89 active public transport stops operating within its boundaries.
-These stops are a mix of train and bus services.
-They are serviced by 56 individual routes in total, providing 3,160 weekly passenger trips collectively.
+Transport analysis shows 89 active public transport stops operating within Shellharbour - Oak Flats area.
+These include a mix of train and bus services.
+There are 56 individual routes serving these stops, collectively providing 3,160 weekly passenger trips.

-Transport accessibility is rated as excellent, with residents typically located 158 meters from the nearest transport stop on average.
+Transport accessibility is rated excellent, with residents typically located 158 meters from the nearest stop.
 Service frequency averages 451 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport